-Style & design encapsulate many aspects of a branding videos.
-The colors, the B-roll footage, and supportive images, the flow, the font type and size, the word choice, the physical appearance of the speaker – all of these things send a message to the viewer.
+Style & design encapsulate many aspects of branding videos.
+The colors, the B-roll footage and supportive images, the flow, the font type and size, the word choice, the physical appearance of the speaker – all of these things send a message to the viewer.
 Keep in mind your target audience and what they love for every little decision you make.

 The thumbnail is the first thing a person sees when they consider watching your video.
 An appealing thumbnail will not only get you more clicks but help boost your branding on social media.
 Instead of choosing a random still frame from your video, consider adding graphics to create an image that resonates with your target audience while promoting your brand.

 Branding is essential to any business’s marketing campaign.
 As you consistently express your brand in your videos and other content, your existing and potential clients will begin to recognize your style.
 You will start to stand out from your competitors and be known as a trustworthy company.
 Now that you know how to make the branding videos, take the action.
 Follow the branding strategies and tips above to start developing a brand image for your small business.

 Have you used branding videos in your marketing before?
 What’s your favorite platform for publishing the videos?
 Please, share in the comments below.

 Brenna Clarine is a freelance blogger who writes and edits articles on a variety of topics.
 Check out her work at the Valoso blog, and benefit from her company’s unrivaled freelance video editing and videographer services at Valoso.